blurrycontour/zuul-gerrit/doc/source/howtos/github_setup.rst

 * Set Where can this GitHub App be installed to "Any account"
 * Create the App
-* Generate a Private key in the app settings page and save the file for later
+* Generate a Private key in the app settings page

 ..
 TODO See if we can script this using GitHub API